santis1001/Employee-Manager/README.md

 },
 ```

-When Updating the Employees, the default Values for the list option is set to the original choice as the default value.
+When updating the employees, the default value for the list option is set to the original choice.
+This means that the previously selected choice will be pre-selected as the default value when updating the employee's information.

 ```js
 default: (answers) => {